eliyetres/lt2316-ht19-project/README.md

-# Word-based Astractive Text Summarization using Sequence-to-Sequence modeling with attention
+# Word-based abstractive text summarization using seq2seq-modeling with attention

 Project for Machine Learning course at the University of Gothenburg